Mapping the way to a better future

 Esri's vision remains the same today as it was for Laura and Jack in the beginning.
 Technology, science, and a geographic approach can be used by business and government leaders to make better decisions—building sustainable prosperity while safeguarding the planet on which we all depend.

 Jack and Laura Dangermond

-Our people come from diverse backgrounds, ready to make big ideas happen
+Our people are ready to make big ideas happen

 Partners make the most of Esri technology

 We work with a global ecosystem of thousands of partners who support customers through their knowledge and expertise, solutions, implementation services, and content.
 We are committed to keeping Esri technology open and interoperable.
 We pursue strategic partnerships to continue advancing geospatial technology.

 Recognition as an industry leader

 Esri experts are innovators, change makers, and action takers, leading conversations and advancing the field of GIS.

 Regional offices and distributors across the globe have decades of experience and deep expertise in local issues.